dhirajbadu/chrome_extention_send_url/README.md

   </li>
    <li>We can easily include our own css, images, js, etc externally in the html file define in default_popup like i have inculed app.js in popup.html</li>
 </ul>

+<a href='https://developer.chrome.com/extensions/getstarted'>follow this link to start building and loading extention in chrome browser</a>